exxeleron/enterprise-components/CONTRIBUTING.md

-To get started, please <a href="https://www.clahub.com/agreements/exxeleron/yak">sign the Contributor License Agreement</a>.
+To get started, <a href="https://www.clahub.com/agreements/exxeleron/enterprise-components">sign the Contributor License Agreement</a>.